raspberrypilearning/hows-your-day/en/step_1.md

 ## You will make

-You will create a program that checks how you or your friends' day went and shows a response based on your choice.
+You will create a program that checks what kind of day you or your friends have had and shows a response based on your choice.

 You will:
 + Choose your mood for the day